Gualicho

-Gualicho (named in reference to the gualichu) is a genus of theropod dinosaur.
+Gualicho (named in reference to the gualichu) is an enigmatic genus of theropod dinosaurs.
 The type species is Gualicho shinyae.
 It lived in what is now northern Patagonia, on what was then a South American island continent split off from the supercontinent Gondwana.
 The fossils were found in the Huincul Formation, dating to the late Cenomanian-early Turonian age of the upper Cretaceous Period, around 91 million years ago.

 Discovery

 On 13 February 2007, Akiko Shinya, preparator of the Field Museum of Natural History, east of the Ezequiel Ramos Mexía Reservoir at the Rancho Violante, discovered the skeleton of a theropod new to science.
 In 2016, the specimen was named and described by Sebastián Apesteguía, Nathan D. Smith, Rubén Juárez Valieri and Peter J. Makovicky.
 The generic name is derived from the gualichu, a demon of local folklore.
 The specific name honours Shinya as the animal's discoverer.

 The holotype, MPCN PV 0001, consists of a partial skeleton lacking the skull.
 It contains four vertebrae of the back, three vertebrae of the middle tail, ribs, a basket of belly-ribs, the left shoulder girdle, the left forelimb, the right lower arm, the lower ends of both pubic bones, the right thighbone, the lower end of the left thighbone, the upper ends of the right shinbone and calf bone, elements of both metatarsi and three toes of the right foot.
 Most bones were uncovered in their original anatomical position but much of the skeleton had been destroyed by erosion.

-Gualicho has been suggested to be synonymous with the megaraptoran Aoniraptor, also known from Huincul Formation and uncovered at the Violante site in view of similarities in their caudal vertebrae.
-If found to be true, the name Gualicho would have precedent and this would also add a second specimen to Gualicho known as MPCA-Pv 804/1 to 804/25, which would consist of the last sacral vertebra, six proximal caudal vertebrae, four mid-caudal vertebrae, and five haemal arches.
+Gualicho has been informally suggested on blogs to be synonymous with the megaraptoran Aoniraptor, also known from Huincul Formation and uncovered at the Violante site in view of similarities in their caudal vertebrae.
+If this were supported, the name Gualicho would have precedent.
+Aranciaga Rolando et al. in 2020 performed a comparative analysis between the pneumatic structures of Aoniraptor and Gualicho, and found many differences between the two.

 Description

 Like the well-known Tyrannosaurus, to which it has been compared, the 6-7 m Gualicho possesses reduced arms and possibly two fingered hands, although a 2020 study suggests enough of the third metacarpal is present for a third finger.
-If it is an Allosauroid, this finding indicates that carnosaurs may have been subject to the same evolution of limb-reduction as tyrannosaurids and abelisaurids.
+If it is an allosauroid, this finding indicates that carnosaurs may have been subject to the same evolution of limb-reduction as tyrannosaurids and abelisaurids.